FAIRmat-NFDI/pynxtools-mpes/docs/index.md

 pynxtools-mpes is a plugin for [pynxtools](https://github.com/FAIRmat-NFDI/pynxtools) for reading, translating, and standardizing MPES data such that it is compliant with the NeXus application definition [`NXmpes`](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXmpes.html).
 In addition, it also supports the specialized application definition [`NXmpes_arpes`](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXmpes_arpes.html) for angle-resolved photoemission spectroscopy (ARPES) experiments.

-pynxtools-xps is developed both as a standalone reader and as a tool within [NOMAD](https://nomad-lab.eu/), which is the open-source data management platform for materials science we are developing within [FAIRmat](https://www.fairmat-nfdi.eu/fairmat/).
+pynxtools-mpes is developed both as a standalone reader and as a tool within [NOMAD](https://nomad-lab.eu/), which is the open-source data management platform for materials science we are developing within [FAIRmat](https://www.fairmat-nfdi.eu/fairmat/).

 <div markdown="block" class="home-grid">